How would you find meaning in your life if… you never HAD to work again? Would you consider being a philanthropist? Who would you become?

-I buy a lottery ticket perhaps once a week or once per month, and find it to be the cheapest form of therapy that I know for $1.00!
+I buy a lottery ticket perhaps once a week or once per month, and find it to be the cheapest form of therapy that I know for $2.00!
 Of course I dream of winning, but I’ve also thought it over, and figure I would start a foundation in order to be able to help people, to add to what I currently do.
 I would hire people not only to help run the day-to-day operations, but also to help meet with people to determine how people can best be helped.
 Or I could set up trusts for certain organizations and non-profits who I hold dear to my heart, who already do that work but need more funding to support their initiatives.

 Since I’ve already found my worth and know where my joy and happiness lie, I would hope to help others do the same for themselves.
 I’m happy with who I have grown into, and would want to hold onto these lessons, and I feel giving in meaningful ways will be the best way to continue on this path.

 So to help you a little on your road to finding happiness for yourself here are a few thoughts from the book How to Heal Your life on a Deep Heart Level: